gbif/checklistbank/checklistbank-nub/README.md

  - use embedded species match to group spelling variations and distinguish homonyms or consider to write a simpler lookup method based on neo4js native lucene indexing

+ - extension data is usually aggregated from all sources and then deduplicated at the very end in the post processing

+#### Identifier extension
+ - ignore this extension completely and all identifiers
+ - only keep primary source usage key as source identifier

+#### Description extension
+- use all languages & all entries?

+#### Distribution extension
+ - only use area distributions with Country or locationID given
+	 - check locationID makes sense and is not a concatenation (how, string length???)

-### Multimedia
+#### Multimedia extension
+ - deduplicate on image url ?
  - filter by license?

-### Distributions
- - ignore invalid area distributions
-	 - check location makes sense is not a concatenation???

-### Descriptions
+#### Bibliography extension
+ - deduplicate on full bibliographic reference string (hardly possible)

-### Species profiles
+#### Species profiles extension
+ - merge all habitat and extinction flags into 1 record with concatenated source string?
+ - or keep multiple records with a different sourceTaxonKey?
+ - ignore the following?
+	 - habitat (string)
+	 - livingPeriod
- - check habitats
+	 - lifeForm

-## Higher taxa
- - only trust CoL for ranks above family
- - create new families from non CoL sources if we have species for it
- - do not force that all higher ranks must be given, e.g. the order might be missing.
-Do NOT create placeholder names (incertae sedis) in those cases
+#### Type species & genera
+ - copy typification records for higher rank, i.e. the type species and type genus
+ - deduplicate typification records based on typifiedName

+#### Vernacular names
+ - deduplicate vernacular names based on lang & name (case & accent insensitive)

-## Implicit taxa
+### Implicit taxa
  - create missing genera/species for accepted species/subspecies
  - create autonyms (just for plants?)
  - create "incertae sedis" placeholder taxa for missing accepted names for synonyms

-## Post build operations
- - verify name string matches expected rank, e.g. no binomial should have a family rank
+ - do not force that all higher ranks must be given, e.g. the order might be missing.
+Do NOT create placeholder names (incertae sedis) in those cases

+### Original name groups
- - group name recombinations based on the original name.
+group name recombinations based on the original name.
 In case many records with the same epithet but different genus exist within the same family, only the latest recombination should be accepted, the other declared synonyms.
 As this can lead to false groupings require that the authorship exists and suggests it is the same for all recombinations.
 A group of recombined names can only have a single accepted name.

+### Deduplicate extension data
+Extension data is aggregated from all sources and only deduplicated at the very end in the post processing (see above).

+### NameUsageMetrics & backbone usageKey identifier
- - keep stable nub ids by matching new backbone to current live one
+Finally every usage needs metrics (numSpecies, numSynonyms, etc) calculated and a matching nub id looked up.
+Reuse UsageMetricsAndNubMatchHandler from Normalizer to iterate over all backbone neo nodes.
+Keep stable nub ids by matching new backbone to current live one, slightly adjust handler for stricter species matching:

-## Implementation details
-- use neo4j to assemble the entire backbone before it is written to ChecklistBank
-- allows to reuse the existing postgres & solr syncing routines from clb indexing
+ - use straight matching only, canonical name is constant
+ - authors & classification can change!
+ - species match disambiguates homonyms with classification
+ - make sure matched ids are unique, e.g. when a new pro parte synonym is created we are likely to match those 2 usages against the same old id

+## 2.2.
+Checklistbank syncing
+Once a new neo4j backbone is built we need to sync it against the ChecklistBank postgres database and also update solr.

+ - sync with regular sync code, usage by usage
+	 - all old nub usages linked from occurrence still exist during syncing
+	 - reuse usage keys from nub lookup in neo
+ - drop dedicated nub id range, not needed anymore:
+	 - select queries all the same (nub & source) as all extension data is present in the backbone
+	 - implications to code outside of clb???

+### Deletions
+Instead of deleting records at the end we should archive them (id, scientific name, deleted date & json?)

+ - resolve them via get detail in WS?
+ - mark them as deleted in our WS by adding deleted timestamp?
+ - include foreign key properties, e.g. parentKey, familyKey ?

+## 2.3.
+Update species match service
+ - rebuild species match index, stop old service, swap index and restart service
+	 - or create 2nd service not exposed in varnish and then swap ports in vcl?
+ - create new cli listening to ChecklistSyncedMessage with nub datasetKey
+	 - how to best start/stop services from cli?

+## 2.4.
+Occurrence updates & metrics
+When the GBIF backbone has changed this has implications for occurrence records, derived metrics and maps.
+ - initially rematch all occurrences
+	 - distinct classifications first, then match them
+ - figuring out a filter to select change candidates is difficult
+	 - rematch occurrences with deleted nub usages
+	 - rematch occurrences within a genus (family?) that has newly added usages
+	 - how to track changed classifications but same usageKey?
+ - reinterpret occurrences that have a changed taxonKey
+	 - avoid redundant species match by keeping the new taxonKey in the message?

-# Backbone Exports
+# 3 Backbone Exports
 Code that exports the GBIF backbone checklist as a DwC archive.